rust-lang/book/src/ch17-01-futures-and-syntax.md

     fn poll(self: Pin<&mut Self>, cx: &mut Context<'_>) -> Poll<Self::Output>;
 }
 ```

+Notice that this is a normal trait.
+While we often interact with futures via
+async blocks, you can also implement this yourself on your own data types when
+you need to.
+Many of the functions we will see throughout this chapter return
+types which have their own implementations of `Future`.
+Those implementations
+can compose together nicely

 `Future` has an associated type, `Output`, which says what the result of the
 future will be when it resolves.
 (This is analogous to the `Item` associated